apdekock/apdekock.github.io/_posts/2015-08-12-windows_service_hosting_jar.markdown

 ## Getting started

-For the purposes of this post I used a pre-existing Spring SOAP web service that I "borrowed" from the spring getting started guide: ["Producing a SOAP web service"](http://spring.io/guides/gs/producing-web-service/) which is at this [GitHub repo](https://github.com/spring-guides/gs-producing-web-service).
+For the purposes of this post I used a pre-existing Spring SOAP web service that I borrowed from the spring getting started guide: ["Producing a SOAP web service"](http://spring.io/guides/gs/producing-web-service/) which is at this [GitHub repo](https://github.com/spring-guides/gs-producing-web-service).

 * I forked the [_"Producing a SOAP web service"_ GitHub repo](https://github.com/spring-guides/gs-producing-web-service.git) > [here](https://github.com/apdekock/gs-producing-web-service) and,
   - ...added **additional logging** (_for demonstration purposes that shows the EndPoint called and the Country parameter in the service request_).
   -  ...added a **run.bat** batch file to run the compiled sample jar as a stand alone service.

-1. Clone the my altered [_"Producing a SOAP web service"_ GitHub repo](https://github.com/apdekock/gs-producing-web-service).
+1. Clone the [_"Producing a SOAP web service"_ GitHub repo](https://github.com/apdekock/gs-producing-web-service) altered by me.

-2. Open the project in [IntelliJ](https://www.jetbrains.com/idea/) and run a **mvn clean install** to produce a jar file (gs-producing-web-service-0.1.0.jar) _which will act as both, the Java API being wrapped, and the web service that will be exposed from the Windows Service_.
+2. Open the project in [IntelliJ](https://www.jetbrains.com/idea/) and run a **mvn clean install** to produce a jar file _(gs-producing-web-service-0.1.0.jar) which will serve as both, the Java API being wrapped, and the web service that will be exposed from the Windows Service_.
 ![intelliJ_build_maven]({{ site.url }}/assets/java_net_post/maven_build_spring_sample.PNG "Maven clean install Spring Sample")

-3. Execute the _**run.bat**_ file to run the Spring web service which hosted at [http://localhost:8080/ws](http://localhost:8080/ws) [^6]
+3. Execute the _**run.bat**_ file to run the Spring web service[^6] which is hosted at [http://localhost:8080/ws](http://localhost:8080/ws).
-A console should appear as below with spring telling us what's going on.
+A console should appear as below with Spring telling us what's going on.
 ![Spring Test]({{ site.url }}/assets/java_net_post/running_spring_service.PNG "Spring WS running")

 4. Test the service once it is up and running.
 I used [SoapUI](http://www.soapui.org/) by SMARTBEAR[^7].
-In the previous screen shot, you will see the additional logging come into play when, a few service calls are made.
+In the previous screen shot, you will see the additional logging come into play when a few service calls are made.
 I called the service 4 times, three times with "Spain" as the request country and once with "France".
 ![Spring Test SOAP UI]({{ site.url }}/assets/java_net_post/running_spring_service_soapUI.PNG "Spring WS running test")

-[^6]:Why don't we just do this? - Because as soon as we close the console the process stops and our service dissapears.
-Hence, the windows service.
+[^6]:Why don't I just do this? - Because as soon as I close the console the process stops and our service dissapears.
+Hence, the Windows Service.
 [^7]:Adding the service to the project - Right click on **Projects** > **New SOAP Project** and in the _Initial  WSDL_ field paste: [http://localhost:8080/ws/countries.wsdl](http://localhost:8080/ws/countries.wsdl)

 ## Hosting the Java API as a Windows Service

-Running the **_run.bat_** file in is essentially starting up the JVM and running our test web service (that wraps the Java API) we want to consume from .NET.
-When the Windows Service executes a Process it is doing exactly that, only as a background process devoid of any dependency on a logged in user. <sup>(The windows service still needs to run under a user account though)</sup>
+Running the **_run.bat_** file in the console is essentially starting up the JVM and running our test web service (that wraps the Java API) that I want to consume from a .NET application.
+When the Windows Service executes a Process it is doing exactly that, only as a background process devoid of any dependency on a logged in user. <sup>(The windows service still needs to run under a user account though and defaults to local system account.)</sup>

-This project replicates the command line execution of Spring web service host as a background process, managed from the Windows Service, while mapping the start and stop operations of the service - to the start and stop of the hosted process.
-The project also ensures output is redirected from the hosted process, to prevent the loss of feedback, into a logging mechanism.
+This project replicates the command line execution of a Spring web service host as a background process, but managed from the Windows Service.
+The start and stop operations of the service are mapped to the start and stop of the hosted process.
+The project also ensures output is redirected from the hosted process into a logging mechanism to prevent the loss of feedback from the process that is hosted in the Windows Service.

-The logging mechanism employed in this project is [NLog](http://nlog-project.org/) with the file target configured (alternatively you could log to the [EventLog](https://msdn.microsoft.com/en-us/library/system.diagnostics.eventlog(v=vs.110).aspx) under the Windows Service name).
+The logging mechanism employed in this project is: [NLog](http://nlog-project.org/), with a file target configured (alternatively you could log to the [EventLog](https://msdn.microsoft.com/en-us/library/system.diagnostics.eventlog(v=vs.110).aspx) under the Windows Service name).

 # Solution overview
 ![ProjectStructure]({{ site.url }}/assets/java_net_post/project_structure.PNG "Windows Service Project Structure")

 # Windows Service

-* I Created a Windows Service using the vanilla Windows Service C# project template from MS Visual Studio 2013.
+* I created a Windows Service using the vanilla Windows Service C# project template from MS Visual Studio 2013.
 ![Create Windows Service]({{ site.url }}/assets/java_net_post/create_windows_service.PNG "Windows Service Vanilla Template c#")

-* The **[JavaWindowsService.cs]** is the main class in the solution, it is the one instantiated by **[Program.cs]** when the service starts up.
-It inherits from **[ServiceBase]** and overrides two methods, the _OnStart()_ and _OnStop()_, where the logic required to run and stop the Java API needs to be incorporated.
+* The **[JavaWindowsService.cs]** is the main class in the solution.
+It is instantiated by **[Program.cs]** when the service starts up.
+It inherits from **[ServiceBase]** and overrides two methods, the _OnStart()_ and _OnStop()_, where the logic required to start and stop the Java API process needs to be incorporated.

-* The _OnStart()_ method retrieves the start arguments from the app.config AppSettings section.
+* The _OnStart()_ method retrieves the start arguments from the _**app.config**_ _AppSettings_ section.
 {% highlight C# %}
 protected override void OnStart(string[] args)
 {